 For established studios or therapists fully committed to Ashiatsu, a professional-grade fixed system is a worthwhile investment.
 These permanent installations offer maximum stability and a polished, professional look for your treatment room.
 High-quality options like the Bamboo Ashiatsu Bar System typically cost around $2,000.
 While the initial cost is higher, these systems are built to last and can handle a high volume of clients.
 They signal a serious dedication to the craft and provide the sturdy, reliable support needed to perform deep, effective barefoot massage techniques with complete confidence.
 This is the type of equipment we trust for our own clients and students at Nola Bliss.

-Installation Costs and Other Equipment
+Factoring in Installation and Other Expenses

 Beyond the price of the bars themselves, remember to account for installation.
 The good news is that this doesn’t have to break the bank.
 If you’re handy, a DIY installation can be surprisingly affordable, with some therapists reporting material costs of less than $30.
 However, if you’re not comfortable with the process, hiring a professional contractor is the safest bet to ensure your bars are securely anchored.
 Professional installation costs will vary based on your location and the complexity of your ceiling structure.
 Don’t forget to also budget for a sturdy massage table designed to support the dynamic pressure of Ashiatsu therapy.